MicrosoftDocs/power-platform/power-platform/admin/onpremises-data-gateway-management.md

 ## Manage gateway installers

-As either an Azure AD Global administrator (which includes Global admins) or a Power BI service administrator, use Manage Gateway installers to manage who can install the On-premises data gateway in your enterprise.
+As either an Azure AD Global administrator (which includes Global admins) or a Power BI service administrator, use Manage Gateway installers to manage who can install the on-premises data gateway in your enterprise.
 This operation isn't available for gateway admins.

 > [!NOTE]
-> This feature does not apply for On-premises data gateways (personal mode).
+> This feature does not apply for on-premises data gateways (personal mode).

 1. Go to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).

-2. Select **Data Gateways** from the left-side menu.
+2. Select **Data** from the left-side menu.

 3. Select **Manage Gateway installers**.